bruceravel/SCFtests/results.md

 5. In the plots, the ranges of the Fourier transform and of the fit are indicated by vertical black lines.

 6. Each material is fitted using theory from _feff6_, from _feff85exafs_ with self-consistency turned off, and from with _feff85exafs_ with self-consistency.
+In each case, the default self-energy model (Hedin-Lundqvist) was used.

 7. For each material that is not a molecule, the analysis is done with a sequence of self-consistency radii.
 This is done to test